 This field indicates whether a locality other than the currently active locality has requested to become the active locality.
-Software can use this field to determine whether it should relinquish control of the TPM so that the other locality can use it.
+Software can use this field to determine whether it should relinquish control of a TPM so that the other locality can use it.

-- 1. When a locality writes a 1 to its TPM_ACCESS_x.requestUse, the TPM SHALL set TPM_ACCESS_x.pendingRequest to a 1 for all other localities. - If there are no pending requests, when the locality that has written a 1 to TPM_ACCESS_x.requestUse has obtained the control of the TPM as signified by TPM_ACCESS_x.activeLocality, TPM ACCESS x.pendingRequest for all other localities SHALL be cleared to 0. - 3.
-When the locality with a pending request writes a 1 to its TPM_ACCESS_x.activeLocality field (i.e. cancels the pending request): - a.
-If there are no other pending requests, the TPM SHALL clear all TPM_ACCESS_x.pendingRequest fields to 0. - b.
-If there is one other pending request, the TPM SHALL clear the TPM_ACCESS_x.pendingRequest field to 0 for the locality with the active request. - c.
-If there are multiple pending requests, the TPM SHALL NOT clear any TPM ACCESS x.pendingRequest field to 0. - d.
-The TPM SHALL ignore writes to this field.
+- 1. When a locality writes a 1 to its TPM_ACCESS_x.requestUse, a TPM SHALL set TPM_ACCESS_x.pendingRequest to a 1 for all other localities. - 2.
+If there are no pending requests, when the locality that has written a 1 to TPM ACCESS x.requestUse has obtained the control of a TPM as signified by TPM_ACCESS_x.activeLocality, TPM ACCESS x.pendingRequest for all other localities SHALL be cleared to 0. - 3.
+When the locality with a pending request writes a 1 to its TPM ACCESS x.activeLocality field (i.e. cancels the pending request): - a.
+If there are no other pending requests, a TPM SHALL clear all TPM ACCESS x.pendingRequest fields to 0. - b.
+If there is one other pending request, a TPM SHALL clear a TPM ACCESS x.pendingRequest field to 0 for the locality with the active request. - c.
+If there are multiple pending requests, a TPM SHALL NOT clear any TPM ACCESS x.pendingRequest field to 0. - d.
+A TPM SHALL ignore writes to this field.